Top 10+ best practices for email signatures design in 2026 by experts

 Keep your brand front and center

-If you run a boutique marketing agency, ensure your website matches your signature style to keep everything cohesive and make your brand memorable.
+If you run a boutique marketing agency or a marketing consulting firm, ensure your website matches your signature style to keep everything cohesive and make your brand memorable.

 Use one clear call-to-action (CTA)